tashi-2004/Data-Visualization-Tableau-Traffic-Collision-Insights/README.md

 ## Sheets Overview
-Below is a summary of each sheet, detailing the configurations used and the insights provided:

 ### Sheet 1: Yearly Trend in Injuries and Fatalities
 - **Columns**: Year (Crash Date)
 - **Rows**: Count Distinct of Injured Persons, Count Distinct of Killed Persons